 While visiting the Quail Hill Loop Trail, bring along your cell phone and experience Irvine’s self-guided cell phone audio tour.
 Just dial in to hear natural resource interpreters and researchers explain important features along the trail.

 The tour itself is free, but you will use your own cell service and minutes.
 Additionally, the tour can be listened to from any phone, anywhere along the route.

 How to listen: Dial 949-743-5943.
-Listen to the greeting and then enter the number of the location you are interested in followed by the # key.
-The locations are numbered 1-9 and you can leave anonymous comments by pressing 0# at any time.
+Listen to the greeting and then enter the number of locations you are interested in, followed by the # key.
+The locations are numbered 1-9, and you can leave anonymous comments by pressing 0# at any time.
 The prompts can be listened to in any order.

 Getting to Quail Hill Loop Trail

 Quail Hill Loop Trail is located at 34 Shady Canyon Drive Irvine, CA 92603.
 Parking is free, and bathrooms and water can be found at the trailhead.
 Dogs on leash are only allowed on the Quail Hill Loop trail but not in the open preserve.
 Several multi-use trails also start at Quail Hill parking area, including the 2.8 mile Quail Hill Loop trail to Boomer Canyon nature trail.

 The parking lot is about one mile from the freeway next to the fire station.
 Nearby, Quail Hill Village Shopping Center has a couple of fast food places plus a Starbucks coffee shop.